trishume/pro/README.md

-    pro status <name> - prints the output of 'git status' on the repo. pro run - prompts for a command to run in all git repos. pro run <command> - runs the given command in all git repos. pro install - Install the pro cd command. cd to a directory by fuzzy git repo matching. pro help - display help
+    pro status <name> - prints the output of 'git status' on the repo. pro run - prompts for a command to run in all git repos. pro run <command> - runs the given command in all git repos. pro list - prints the paths to all repos.
+Intended for scripting. pro bases - prints the paths to all bases.
+Intended for scripting. pro install - Install the pro cd command. cd to a directory by fuzzy git repo matching. pro help - display help